Refried Bean Enchiladas

 - In a large bowl, combine the beans, cottage cheese and 1 cup cheddar cheese; set aside.
 For sauce, in a large nonstick skillet, whisk the oil, flour, chili powder, garlic powder and salt until smooth.
 Gradually stir in the water, vinegar and onion.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Remove from the heat.

 - Dip both sides of each tortilla into sauce.
 Place about 1/2 cup bean mixture down the center of each tortilla.
-Roll up and place seam side down in a 13-in. x 9-in. baking dish coated with cooking spray.
+Roll up and place seam side down in a 13x9-in. baking dish coated with cooking spray.
 Pour remaining sauce over top; sprinkle with remaining cheese.
 Cover and bake at 350° for 20-25 minutes or until heated through.
-Yield: 6 servings.

 I fournd this recipe pretty boring and a little bland.
 Though not bad-tasting, I didn't feel it was worth the effort.